MYLE-01/battery_replacement/README.md

 ![battery](https://github.com/MYLE-01/battery_replacement/blob/master/img/battery_level.PNG)

+## Update 16/09/2020
+It can now create a replacement sensor.

 ## How it works
 This script creates a sensor that guesses the next battery change base of % Used and date of replacement